Wings Over Jordan Choir: European USO tour

 For security purposes (aerial and submarine warfare), the choir's departure was a military secret.
-Boarding the USS West Point on March 21, 1945, with about 5,000 military and other service personnel, all membere were designated as captains for protective purposes if they were captured.
+Boarding the USS West Point on March 21, 1945, with about 5,000 military and other service personnel, all members were designated as captains for protective purposes if they were captured.
 News received in transit about the death of President Roosevelt emotionally affected everyone on board.
 Landing at Le Havre and transported to Peninsular Base Section (PBS) headquarters in Naples, the six-month tour of the Mediterranean Theater of Operations (MTO) began on April 29, 1945.
 The 98th Regiment of Engineers, stationed in Italy, built a venue for the choir with modern lighting and sound which was called "The Wings Over Jordan Stadium".
 Settle told the Call and Post that the choir was "setting things on fire" overseas.
 The choir was able to see the sights in Rome and Vatican City, despite performing as many as six days a week.
 Settle told a Stars and Stripes reporter, "in some places they've been hanging from the rafters, and they keep shouting their favorites and making requests for numbers we've been singing since 'Wings' was organized".
 One concert had a long standing ovation as the choir walked onstage and ended with several encores for the audience of G.I.s; the choir was then invited to a social by the company's commanding officer.